moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

 	^ self name = otherEntity name
 ```

-This method on FamixTNamedEntity will be used to compare the identity of two entities or a moving of an entity.
+This method on `FamixTNamedEntity` is used to compare the identity or movement of an entity.

-As we were saying before, it might be useful to know also the resolver.
-For example, when we want to compare the parents of an entity.
-If a parent got renamed, we cannot just compare the name of the parents.
-But the resolver knows the renamed entities (and since we are comparing from top to bottom, the parents are matched before their children).
+As mentioned earlier, the resolver can also be useful.
+For example, when comparing the parents of an entity, we cannot simply compare their names if a parent has been renamed.
+However, the resolver tracks renamed entities (since we compare from top to bottom, parents are matched before their children).

 ```st
 TEntityMetaLevelDependency>>compareParentsWith: otherEntity resolver: resolver